-This new qualification has been developed in consultation with employers and professional bodies.
-It identifies knowledge, understanding and technical skills that employers will need from you entering the sector in the coming years.
+Developed with employers and professional bodies, this qualification identifies knowledge, understanding and technical skills that will be needed from you entering the sector in the coming years.

 There are three main forms of assessment to be aware of: external, internal and synoptic.